Health Library Explorer

 How the body gets energy

 When your child eats, the digestive system breaks down food.
 Some of this food is turned into glucose in the intestine.
 Glucose (also called blood sugar) gives energy to the body’s cells.
 It travels through the blood to reach the cells.
 But glucose needs the help of a hormone called insulin to enter cells.
-Insulin is made by an organ called the pancreas.
+Insulin is made by the pancreas.
 Insulin is released into the blood.
 It travels to the cells just like glucose.
 When insulin reaches a cell, it acts like a key.
 It opens a door into the cell so glucose can enter.

 Outline of child's abdomen showing stomach, pancreas, and intestine.